nodeus/zxboot-links/web/_index.md

 * [Xpeccy](https://github.com/samstyle/Xpeccy) — Multiplatform emulator of retro computers
 * [ZMakeBas](https://github.com/z00m128/zmakebas) — zmakebas converts a Spectrum BASIC program written as a text file into an actual speccy BASIC file.
 * [zesarux](https://github.com/chernandezba/zesarux) — ZX Second-Emulator And Released for UniX.
 Created by Cesar Hernandez Bano.
 It's a ZX Machines Emulator for UNIX based operating systems (and Windows), including all the Sinclair computers.
+* [ZX0](https://github.com/einar-saukas/ZX0) — optimal data compressor for a custom [LZ77/LZSS](https://en.wikipedia.org/wiki/Lempel–Ziv–Storer–Szymanski) based compression format, that provides a tradeoff between high compression ratio, and extremely simple fast decompression.
+Therefore it's especially appropriate for low-end platforms, including 8-bit computers like the ZX Spectrum.
+* [salvador — ZX0 compressor](https://github.com/emmanuel-marty/salvador) — a fast, near-optimal compressor for the ZX0 format.
+* [zxbasic](https://github.com/einar-saukas/zxbasic) — ZX BASIC is a [BASIC](http://en.wikipedia.org/wiki/BASIC) ''cross compiler''.
+It will compile BASIC programs (in your PC) for your [ZX Spectrum](http://en.wikipedia.org/wiki/Sinclair_ZX_Spectrum).
+ZX BASIC is an SDK entirely written in [python](http://www.python.org).
+The SDK is implemented using the [PLY](http://www.dabeaz.com/ply/) (Python Lex/Yacc) compiler tool.
+It translates BASIC to Z80 assembler code, so it is easily portable to other Z80 platforms (Amstrad, MSX).
+Other non Z80 targets could also be available in the future.
+ZX BASIC syntax tries to maintain compatibility as much as possible with [Sinclair BASIC](http://en.wikipedia.org/wiki/Sinclair_BASIC), it also have many new features, mostly taken from [FreeBASIC](http://www.freebasic.net/wiki) dialect.